efilliksProjects/EFILLIKS_Portfolio/README.md

-# EF Technologies — Portfolio Website
+# EFILLIKS — Portfolio Website

-Production-ready portfolio site for a full-stack tech services company with software, hardware/IoT, and a proprietary LMS-like platform (EF Learn).
+Production-ready portfolio site for a full-stack tech services company with software, hardware/IoT, and a proprietary LMS-like platform (EFILLIKS Learn).

 ---